 In our previous article, we have discussed how to move your custom domain Blogger blog from HTTP to HTTPS.
 After enabling HTTPS on your blog, you may have to make some changes in your blog content due to mixed content errors.

-Follow these steps to fix mixed content errors in your Blogger template -
+Fix mixed content errors in Blogger

 If the browser doesn't show any green color padlock icon on your website and mark it as "Not secure", that means there are some mixed content errors in your website.
 This tutorial will guide you how to fix mixed content errors in your Blogger blog.